grinnell-cs/csc151-images/_eboards/eboard09.md

 You may not write a huge conditional; you should write this procedure using the appropriate computation.

-You may not use magic numbers; don't rely on a particular collating sequence.
+You should not use magic numbers; don't rely on a particular collating sequence.
 (You may, however, assume that the letters appear in sequence in the collating sequence.)

 ```racket
 > (nth-capital-letter 1)